 Founded by the School Sisters of Notre Dame in 1895 as a women’s college, Notre Dame of Maryland University (NDMU) is an innovative Catholic higher learning institution based in Baltimore, Maryland, that offers certificate, undergraduate, graduate, and doctoral programs for women and men of all faith traditions.

-With a commitment to service and providing its students with a socially conscious education, our University offers over 60 distinctive undergraduate and graduate degree and certificate programs through three colleges and an online learning program:
+With a commitment to service and providing its students with a socially conscious education, our university offers over 60 distinct undergraduate and graduate degree and certificate programs through three colleges and an online learning program:

 - Women’s College

 - College of Adult Undergraduate Studies

 - College of Graduate & Professional Studies